KCWI observations of the extended nebulae in Mrk 273: Introduction

 Apart from the fast ionized outflows in the central region, a striking feature of Mrk 273 are two extended nebulae of ionized gas stretching $>20$ kpc in the NE and SW directions, revealed by ground- and space-based imaging studies and long-slit spectroscopy \citepalias[\citealt{arm90};][]{rz14,s16}.
 The nature of these extended nebulae is not completely clear.
 Given the presence of the multiple AGNs and fast central outflows in Mrk 273, it is of interest to determine the relation of the extended nebulae to the AGNs, such as whether they represent present or past episodes of outflows, or gas impacted by such outflows.
 Long-slit spectroscopy of selected apertures in the extended nebulae by \citet{xia99}, \citetalias{rz14} and \citetalias{s16} suggests relatively narrow kinematics, which can be associated with tidal debris, but the majority of the nebulae was not sampled.
 The two extended nebulae are also detected in X-ray \citep{xia02,iwa11,liu19}. \citet{liu19} argue that the high temperature and high $\alpha / \mathrm{Fe}$ ratio in the SW nebula suggests that it is a reservoir of gas accumulated from past episodes of outflows on a timescale of $\lesssim 0.1$ Gyr, where the turbulence in the gas has dissipated away.
 IFU observations are required to robustly determine the nature of these extended nebulae, as they can map the full kinematic structure, and yield line ratio maps essential in understanding the physical conditions of the ionized gas.

 In this paper, we analyze IFU observations of Mrk 273 using KCWI, with a focus on the nature of the extended nebulae.
 In Section \ref{sec:data}, we describe the KCWI observations and the reduction and analysis of the data.
 In Section \ref{sec:results}, we present our main results.
 We discuss the implications of our results in Section \ref{sec:discussions} and summarize our findings in \ref{sec:conclusions}.
+Throughout the paper we assume $H_0=67.4 ~\kmps ~\mathrm{Mpc}^{-1}$, $\Omega_\mathrm{m}=0.315$ and $\Omega_\mathrm{\Lambda} = 0.685$ \citep{pla20}.